This is the first article in our series on Stress and Anxiety. Take our Stress or Anxiety? quiz

 - Sleep problems

-People with social anxiety disorder (sometimes called “social phobia”) have an extreme fear of social situations.
-Symptoms can include:
+People with social anxiety disorder (sometimes called “social phobia”) have a fear of social situations.

 - Feeling extremely anxious about being with other people and having a hard time talking to them